armarcus/To-Do-List/README.md

-# To-Do-List
+#Candy Shopping List
-Organizes to-dos in a list and allows user to complete multiple functions with the list.
+Organizes candies in a list and allows user to complete multiple functions to change the list.